Native American feminism: Native Feminist Influence

+Native feminism is also credited for amplifying environmental justice priorities within the feminist movement.

 Native American Feminists

-Leanne Simpson: Leanne Simpson is Mississauga Nishnaabeg activist and scholar.
-Simpson is also a writer and a poet, and she wrote many poems and books, including “A Short History of the Blockade”.
-In her writing, she talks about topics such as decolonization and recognizing the gender violence that indigenous women face.
-Throughout her life, she has been majorly involved in Native American feminist movements, such as the “Idle No More Movement” which is dedicated to creating awareness around the environmental justice and broken treaties that indigenous people are facing.
+Leanne Simpson: Mississauga Nishnaabeg activist, scholar, poet and author, including the book A Short History of the Blockade.
+She writes about topics such as decolonization and recognizing the gender violence that Indigenous women face.
+She has been involved in Native American feminist movements, such as Idle No More.

-Audra Simpson: Audra Simpson is Mohawk scholar who is primarily focusing on issues of indigenous recognition in politics.
-She as well has written a book titled “Mohawk Interruptus: Political Life Across the Borders of Settler States” which explores how the Kahnawà:ke Mohawks fought to keep their sovereignty in response to the US and Canadian governments.
+Audra Simpson: Mohawk scholar focused on issues of Indigenous recognition in politics.
+She is the author of Mohawk Interruptus: Political Life Across the Borders of Settler States, which explores how the Kahnawà:ke Mohawks fought to keep their sovereignty in response to the US and Canadian governments.

-Chrystos: Chrystos is a Menominee activist who is also a poet.
-Their poetry is defined through shared ideas of colonialism, genocide, and sexuality.
-One piece they wrote is titled “This Bridge Called My Back: Writings by Radical Women of Color”, and in this Chrystos is often seen calling back on spoken word and oral tradition.
+Chrystos: Menominee two-spirit poet-activist who writes about colonialism, genocide, and sexuality.
+They contributed multiple pieces referencing Indigenous oral tradition in the landmark feminist book, This Bridge Called My Back: Writings by Radical Women of Color.

-Sarah Deer: Sarah Deer is a Muscogee (Creek) lawyer and professor who continues to advocate for Native American women that have fall victim to violence and assault.
-She was a major influence to the reauthorization of the 2013 Violence Against Women’s Act which allows for easier prosecution of non-Native assaulters.
+Sarah Deer: Muscogee (Creek) lawyer and professor who advocates for Native American women that experienced violence.
+She has been credited with helping ensure the reauthorization of the 2013 Violence Against Women Act which allows for easier prosecution of non-Native assaulters.

-Cutcha Risling Baldy: Cutcha Risling Baldy is a Native American Associate Professor and Department Chair of Native American Studies at Cal Poly Humboldt.
-Risling Baldy's research focuses on indigenous feminisms, environmental justice, and decolonization.
-She has greatly impacted the advancement of Native culture through co-founding the Native Women's Collective.
-Her book on Native Feminisms and coming of age ceremonies has revitalized the Hupa tribe's coming of age ceremony.